jgam/Basic-server-study/README.md

 A Web framewokr uses the information from that dictionary to decide which view to use based on the specified route, request method, where to read the request body from and where to write errors, if any.

+# How do I make my server handle more than one request at a time?

+3. so far, we created a server that handles one client request at a time.

+First thing is first, so let's demonstrate how the latency occurs!
+If I add  time.sleep(60) after the code "client_connection.sendall(http_response), the program automatically sleeps(not stops) for 60 seconds after it sends the connection. ex) in different terminals, running the same program within 60 seconds, the latter command will not implement anything.